 In accordance with s.
-1003.573, F.S., Use of restraint and seclusion on students with disabilities, the district submitted policies and procedures related to the use of restraint and seclusion by January 31, 2012.
+1003.573, F.S., the district maintains policies and procedures related to the use of restraint and seclusion.

-• The district has made no changes to their policies and procedures regarding the use of restraint seclusion. and 0 The district has made changes to their policies and procedures regarding the use of restraint seclusion. and 0 This section is not applicable for the Department of Corrections.
+The district has made no changes to their policies and procedures regarding the use of restraint and seclusion.
+The district has made changes to their policies and procedures regarding the use of restraint and seclusion.
+This section is not applicable for the Department of Corrections.